hhelmbre/Rockstar-Lifestyle/README.md

 ## Protein Characteriziation Package
-This package can be used to take fluorescence microscopy images of cell staining, run the data through a fast-fourier transform to obtain localization information, apply the localization information data to a multi-resolution histogram which provides patterning information from the image.
-These patterns obtained can then be characterized based on the neural network, trained through images generated as part of this package.
-The pakcage can be extended to use with various other types of protein visualization images although the initial intent was to use it with whole-cell staining.
+This package can be used to take fluorescence microscopy images of cell staining, run the data through a fast-fourier transform to obtain localization information, tested for edge and object statistics, and then the localization data and edge and object stats can be applied to a multi-resolution histogram which provides patterning information from the image.
+These patterns, edge stats, and object stats obtained can then be characterized based on the neural network, that was trained trained through a set of images generated as part of this package and in the future of this package also trained through a data set of well-characterized images from published studies.
+The package can be extended to use with various other types of protein visualization images although the initial intent was to use it with whole-cell staining of neural images.
 Referring to the poster in the doc directory will provide a more specific overview of the project.

 ### How to Install

-1. Use `git clone` to clone repository
+1. Use `git clone` to clone repository into your desired directory
-2. Use ` pip install .` to install and run functions
+2. Use ` pip install .` to install the package from the `setup.py` file
+3. Run functions

 ### Software Dependencies
 - Python3